-- (ii) In case of a generating company or a transmission licensee paying normal corporate tax including surcharge and cess: - (a) Estimated Gross Income from generation or transmission business for FY 2019-20 is Rs 1,000 crore; - (b) Estimated Advance Tax for the year on above is Rs 240 crore; - (c) Effective Tax Rate for the year 2019-20 = Rs 240 Crore/Rs 1000 Crore = 24%; - (d) Rate of return on equity = 15.50/(1-0.24) = 20.395%. - (3) The generating company or the transmission licensee, as the case may be, shall true up the grossed-up rate of return on equity at the end of every financial year based on actual tax paid together with any additional tax demand including interest thereon, duly adjusted for any refund of tax including interest received from the income tax authorities pertaining to the tariff period 2019-24 on actual gross income of any financial year.
+- (ii) In case of a generating company or a transmission licensee paying normal corporate tax including surcharge and cess: - (a) Estimated Gross Income from generation or transmission business for FY 2019-20 is Rs 1,000 crore; - (b) Estimated Advance Tax for the year on above is Rs 240 crore: - (c) Effective Tax Rate for the year 2019-20 = Rs 240 Crore/Rs 1000 Crore = 24%; - (d) Rate of return on equity = 15.50/(1-0.24) = 20.395%. - (3) The generating company or the transmission licensee, as the case may be, shall true up the grossed up rate of return on equity at the end of every financial year based on actual tax paid together with any additional tax demand including interest thereon, duly adjusted for any refund of tax including interest received from the income tax authorities pertaining to the tariff period 2019-24 on actual gross income of any financial year.
 However, penalty, if any, arising on account of delay in deposit or short deposit of tax amount shall not be claimed by the generating company or the transmission licensee, as the case may be.
-Any under-recovery or over-recovery of grossed up rate on return on equity after truing up, shall be recovered or refunded to beneficiaries or the long-term customers, as the case may be, on year-to-year basis." - 131.
-DVPCA has submitted that though the Petitioner has considered effective tax rate of 21.5488 for the computation of Return on Equity (ROE) for the period 2019-24, the same is premature and needs to be claimed under true-up based on actual tax paid in terms of Regulation 31 of the 2019 Tariff Regulations.
-As regards the Petitioner's claim for ROE at weighted average rate of interest on actual loan portfolio as per submission in the Form-1(I) of the tariff formats for additional capitalization, DVPCA has submitted that the Petitioner has neither submitted any details of assets nor any justification for claiming the additional capitalization after cut-of date and beyond the original scope of work.
+Any under-recovery or over-recovery of grossed up rate on return on equity after truing up, shall be recovered or refunded to beneficiaries or the long term customers, as the case may be, on year to year basis." - 133.
+DVPCA has submitted that though the Petitioner has considered effective tax rate of

+21.032% for the computation of Return on Equity for the period 2019-24, the same is premature and needs to be claimed under true-up based on actual tax paid in terms of Regulation 31 of the 2019 Tariff Regulations.
+Regarding the Petitioner's claim w.r.t the RoE at weighted average rate of interest on actual loan portfolio as per submission in the Form-1(I) of the tariff formats for additional capitalisation, the Objector, DVPCA has submitted that the Petitioner has neither submitted any details of assets nor any justification for claiming the additional capitalisation after cut-of date and beyond the original scope of work.
 In response, the Petitioner in its rejoinder has prayed for computation of ROE without considering the income tax rates for the period 2019-24.
 However, the Petitioner has craved leave of the Commission to claim the income tax liability, if any, during any year of the period 2019-24 in future.
 The Petitioner has submitted that it has furnished details of assets along with justification in Form-9 of the petition, for the period 2019-24.

-132. The matter has been considered.
-The Petitioner has not been paying any income tax in any of the financial years of the period 2014-19.
+134. The matter has been considered.
+The Petitioner has not been paying any income tax in any of the financial year of the period 2014-19.
 Also, considering the submissions of the Petitioner above, the effective tax rate has been considered as 'Nil' for the purpose of grossing up of ROE and the rate of ROE has been considered as 16.50% for the period 2019-24.
+Further based on the additional capital expenditure which are beyond the original scope and allowed in this order, ROE has been calculated considering the weighted average rate of interest of the relevant year.
 Accordingly, ROE is worked out and allowed as follows: